Are you lacking in confidence about lifting weights? Need the knowledge and the expertise to get stronger without injury?

 Strength Ambassadors provides courses, workshops and personal training in all types of weight training.

 Founder of Strength Ambassadors, Sally Moss, has been voted one of the 10 Most Influential Women in the Strength and Conditioning World and appears in the list of Top 100 Most Influential Personal Trainers.
-She is a regular expert contributor to Men’s Fitness and Women’s Fitness UK magazines.
+She is a regular expert contributor to Men’s Fitness and Women’s Fitness UK magazines, and was the featured personal trainer on the cover of Lift The Bar magazine in 2018.

 Sally’s pioneering Ladies Who Lift class has been features on BBC Radio 4’s You & Yours consumer affairs programme (January 2017) and in the London Evening Standard (September 2016).